BLSQ/iaso/docs/pages/dev/reference/API/comments/comments.en.md

 # `Comments Management` API

-This document outlines the `Comments Management` API designed to manage comments associated with `OrgUnit` instances, with capabilities to view, create, and manage comments.
+This document outlines the `Comments Management` API designed to manage comments associated with `OrgUnit` instances, with capabilities to view and manage comments.

-## 1 - GET /api/comment/
+## 1 - GET /api/comments/

 API used to list all comments associated with `OrgUnit` instances.